jlogan03/tm4c129-launchpad/firmware/README.md

 ## Requirements

+* rustc components (for cross-compiling)
 * arm-none-eabi-* (ARM Embedded Toolchain for compiler)
+* libusb-1.0-0-dev (for lm4tools)
 * lm4tools (serial interface to Launchpad bootloader)
+* TI drivers for the in-circuit debugger (to connect to the board's UART via USB)

-The process described here works on Linux and Mac, but has not been tested on Windows.
+The process described here works (with some offroading) on Linux and Mac, but has not been tested on Windows.

 ## Setup